GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/dea_maps.md

 It's possible to export small areas of DEA data in the high-resolution TIFF image format.
 This exported data can used in QGIS and ArcGIS.
 (But for exporting larger volumes of data, you can use the [DEA Sandbox](/guides/setup/Sandbox/sandbox/) or [NCI](/guides/setup/NCI/README/) environments or download directly from the [DEA Public Data S3 Bucket](https://data.dea.ga.gov.au/).)

-1. In the left sidebar, click the three vertical dots ('Show more actions') on a product that you have added to the map &gt; click **Export**.
+1. In the left sidebar, click the three vertical dots ('Show more actions') on a dataset that you have added to the map &gt; click **Export**.
 1. Click two points on the map to draw a rectangle.
 1. Click **Download extent** then wait for the TIFF file to be downloaded to your computer.
 (If the export fails, try zooming in and drawing a rectangle that covers a smaller land area.)